athirazizi/RayTracing/README.md

 For the purposes of this project, we will be using the following:

+'''
-'''Ray Tracing in One Weekend Series: https://raytracing.github.io/'''
+Ray Tracing in One Weekend Series: https://raytracing.github.io/
+'''

 We are applying ray tracing techniques from this book series in real time scenarios, as opposed to a program which simply writes pixels to a file.